Vindexus/HeresyWorld/charactercreation.md

   - Ecclesiarchy
   - Adeptus Mechanicus
   - Adeptus Ministratrum

+*I'd like to have a religious background as someone who grew up working in a Basilica.
+I'll choose Ecclesiarchy.*

 ## Choose a Name
 Select a name for your character.
 Make something up on your own or roll on the tables below to inspire you.